rajvipulraj401/React/React_notes/REACT_Full_Course/35_Advanced_State_Management(context_Api)/Readme.md

 ```

- instead of giving state(current value) we can give value as object so that
-      we can get method as well
-        Earlier we were declaring state and passing the props but now we are giving it to context provider
-      so whoever wants to access the property or method can use it from context provider
-         Remember as we change the value of context provider all the things gets re-render
+ `Instead of giving state (current value), we can provide a value as an object so that we can access methods as well.
+Earlier, we were declaring state and passing the props, but now we are providing it to the context provider.
+So, whoever wants to access the property or method can use it from the context provider.
+Remember, as we change the value of the context provider, all the components get re-rendered.

-         we can instead of sending just 1 value we can send an object and then in that way we
-        would be able to access all of the value and even method whoever needs whichever property using context provider
+We can send an object instead of just one value, and then we would be able to access all of the values and even methods by using the context provider.`

-also methoods are also first class objects
+Also, methods are also first-class objects.

+**Title:** First-Class Objects in JavaScript

+In JavaScript, all non-primitive values, including arrays, objects, and functions, are considered first-class objects.
+This means they can be treated as objects, allowing them to be assigned to variables, passed as arguments, and returned from functions just like any other value like string or numbers .

+JavaScript treats functions as first-class citizens, meaning they can be:

+- Assigned to variables.
+- Passed as arguments to other functions.
+- Returned from other functions.

   ### Always Remember _

-  if i am making an object for context then do not pass value directly into it
+  `If i am making an object for context then do not pass value directly into it
    Always make object and then pass it usse scope bana rahta hai ki aap jab bhi
    chahe ek nayi value add kr sakte hai warna
-   refactor krna padega
+   refactor krna padega`

+### Folder Structure Convention:

+- Group context files under a `store` folder.

 ## Advantage of context Api

- Logic Separation: This helps keep the UI and business
+- **Logic Separation:** Keeps UI and business logic separate.
-logic separate from each other.

 ## Disadvantage of context API

-   Disadvantage of context is that when the context is changed
+   - **Performance:** Changing context value triggers a re-render ,Therefore
    whole app is painted so only put things in context which is very common
    and are used in many levels (which we had to pass unnecesaary at many place as props so )

    Else we will prefer other things to keep them in state .

-so finally ,
+### Guidelines:

-1. Prop Drilling: Context API addresses prop drilling;
-component composition is an alternative.
+1. **Prop Drilling:** Context API addresses prop drilling; component composition is an alternative.
-2. Folder Setup: Use a store folder for context files.
+2. **Folder Setup:** Use a `store` folder for context files.
-3. Initialization: Use React.createContext with initial state
-and export it.
+3. **Initialization:** Use `React.createContext` with an initial state and export it.
-4. Provider: Implement with contextName.Provider in
+4. **Provider:** Implement with `contextName.Provider` in components.
-components.
-5. Access Value: Use the useContext hook.
+5. **Access Value:** Use the `useContext` hook to access context values.
-6. Dynamic Data: Combine context value with state.
+6. **Dynamic Data:** Combine context value with state.
-7. Export Functions: Context can also export functions for
+7. **Export Functions:** Context can also export functions for actions.
-actions
-8. Logic Separation: This helps keep the UI and business
+8. **Logic Separation:** Helps keep UI and business logic separate.
-logic separate from each other.

-codes
+---

+## Corrected Code Examples:

-`todo-items-store.jsx----------`
+### `todo-items-store.jsx----------`
 ```jsx

 import { createContext } from "react";